Optimal switching strategies for navigation in stochastic settings: Introduction

 An example of strategy integration is the motion of dung beetles \cite{byrne2011visual,baird2012dung,foster2021light,dacke2021dung}.
 In an attempt to escape from the zone of high competition close to a fresh dung pile, dung beetles roll a spheroidal ball of nutrient-rich dung in a fixed direction away from the pile.
 To persistently move in a straight line, they alternate between rolling and reorientation phases.
 During the rolling phase, using their dorsal eyes, they acquire directional information from patterns of polarized light and walk backwards, pushing the ball with their hind legs \cite{byrne2011visual}.
 During the reorientation phases, the beetles climb on top of the ball and dance on it, presumably using long-range cues to correct their heading \cite{video}, see Fig.~\ref{fig:traj}.
 These reorientation events are thought to be triggered by the accumulation of deviations from the preferred direction due to a combination of sensing and execution errors associated with environmental perturbations and dung ball asphericity.

-Indeed, rougher landscapes lead to more frequent corrections \cite{baird2012dung}.
+Experiments on dung beetles indicate that rougher landscapes result in more frequent corrections \cite{baird2012dung,dacke2021dung}, suggesting an underlying optimality principle in decision making.
+Indeed, a strategy involving frequent course corrections leads to straighter paths, but more time is spent reorienting.
+Conversely, without external cues, beetles quickly lose their direction \cite{khaldy2019effect}.
+This type of speed-accuracy trade-off is best analyzed using the mathematical framework of optimal control theory, which allows to determine optimal strategies and their performance.

-Motivated by this example, here we consider the motion of a sentient agent undergoing correlated random walks \cite{codling2008random} that can switch between egocentric and geocentric strategies to maximize its speed in a given direction, leading to optimal switching protocols determined numerically~\cite{peleg2016optimal}.
-In this letter, we complement these numerical approaches using optimal control theory \cite{bellman1965dynamic,de2023resetting}, to derive an analytic framework for different strategies in the presence of different sources of noise as well as different models of agent-environment interaction.
+Motivated by these examples, here we consider the motion of a sentient agent undergoing correlated random walks \cite{codling2008random} that can switch between egocentric and geocentric strategies to maximize its speed in a given direction.
+The optimal protocols for this model were first investigated numerically in Ref.~\cite{peleg2016optimal}.
+In this article, we extend these numerical approaches using optimal control theory \cite{bellman1965dynamic,de2023resetting}, to derive an analytic framework for different strategies in the presence of different sources of noise as well as different models of agent-environment interaction.
+We derive exact formulae for the maximal speed of an agent as a function of the noise magnitude and investigate analytically the effect of execution and measurement errors.